katherinsb/AutomationStructure/README.md

 # Automation Login

-Maven project and a POF structure with a TestNg and data driven approach to automate a basic login.ject Model DSL for Capybara
+Maven project and a POF structure with a TestNg and data driven approach to automate a basic login.

 ## Author
 * **Katherine Sierra**